casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/testing-contracts.md

 This guide uses the project structure, and example contract outlined [here](/dapp-dev-guide/writing-contracts/rust-contracts.md#directory-structure) for creating tests.

 To begin, outline the required test dependencies in the `/tests/Cargo.toml` file.
+Specify the dependencies for your tests similarly and update the crate versions.
+Dependencies may vary with each project.
 For the counter tests, we have the following dependencies:

 ```rust
 [dependencies]